Book Summary: The Innovator’s Dilemma (when new technologies cause great firms to fail) by Clayton Christensen

 The book presents Clayton’s counter-intuitive thesis on how firms with good management practices and a sound understanding of their customers’ needs eventually fail at disruptive innovations while still succeeding at sustainable innovations.
 The book emphasizes that its not engineering but management oversight that leads to the demise of incumbents in the face of disruptive innovations.

 One-line summary: At some point, the incumbent’s product’s performance exceeds the demand of most customers.
-Then the “edge” which this performance metrics provided is lost, and the customers’ value proposition changes.
+Then the “edge” that these performance metrics provided is lost, and the customers’ value proposition changes.
 They start valuing some other metrics, along which a disruptor’s product has better performance.
 The disruptor has an early mover’s advantage as well as leading to the demise of the incumbent.

 The following are the salient ideas raised in the book.

-Sustaining Innovation: They improve the performance of established products, along with the dimensions of product that mainstream customers in major markets have historically valued.
+Sustaining Innovation: They improve the performance of established products, along with the dimensions of products that mainstream customers in major markets have historically valued.
 Established firms are usually good at sustained innovations.

 Impact of value networks

 - Organizational hierarchy as an impediment to innovation: Since most big companies organize themselves into hierarchical subgroups, it’s challenging to make any change/innovation, which can cause conflict among multiple groups, innovation inside the group has much lower friction.
 That’s why these companies succeed at sustained innovation and fail at disruptive innovation, which does not fit well in the organizational chart.